Kas1398/Kass_answer3/activity1/README.md

 - Refer to the following link.
 Discuss how bubble sort works: https://opendsa-server.cs.vt.edu/embed/bubblesortAV

+  Ans:
+     - Bubble sort works, Starting from the beginning of the list, Compare the first value in the list with the next one up.
+If the first value is bigger, swap the positions of the two values, Move to the second value in the list, Keep going until there are no more items to compare.

 ## Task 2

 - Refer to the following link.
 Your task is to show the behavior for one iteration of the outer for loop of Bubble Sort (Try at least 3 cases).